If you have a forward head posture and your upper back is excessively hunched, you may have thoracic kyphosis, otherwise known as hunchback.

 That’s not to say thoracic kyphosis can’t be corrected, however.

-Nonetheless, kyphosis braces can be a great tool for helping you improve thoracic spine health and correct your posture.
+Nonetheless, kyphosis braces and posture correctors can be great tools for helping you improve thoracic spine health and correct your posture.

 Wearing a posture brace reduces back muscle strain and tightness, so that you can break the cycle.